DMP FAQ Roses

 First of all, be reassured that we are not going to force you to reveal your precious proprietary data prior to publication.
 No personal, proprietary or ITAR data is included.
 We are simply seeking your plan for how you will make available the data that directly underlie the results and findings in your peer‐reviewed publications, like data in the charts and figures in your papers.
 More on what is and is not included and example data management plans appear below.

 1. Who needs to provide a Data Management Plan (DMP)?

-Only instrument development programs (e.g., ESTO calls in Appendix A) are excluded entirely from the DMP requirement.
+Almost all proposals to ROSES must include a DMP or an explanation of why one is not needed.
+Only instrument development programs (e.g., ESTO calls in Appendix A such as A.48 Advanced Component Technology, C.12 PICASSO, D.8 Strategic Astrophysics Technology) are excluded entirely from the DMP requirement.
 Those few Program Elements that don't require a DMP will say so explicitly in the text.
-Unless the program element explicitly says otherwise, you must present a plan or a statement as to why one is not needed at the time of submission.
+Unless the program element explicitly says otherwise, you must present a DMP or a statement as to why one is not needed at the time of submission.
 Most program elements will collect the DMP in a text box on the NSPIRES cover page, see Q6, below.